Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Frequency Model

 \subsubsection{Synchronous generator}

 The block diagram of SG frequency response is shown in Fig. \ref{fig:SG_model}.
-It is based on the model from \cite{sajadiSynchronizationElectricPower2022} but with an additional $D'$ parameter.
+It is based on the model from \cite{sajadiSynchronizationElectricPower2022}.
 The shaft is represented by a first-order system with momentum $M$ and equivalent damping coefficient $D$.
-The inclusion of the $D'$ parameter gives rise to a $\Delta \delta$ term in the device swing equation, and the coefficient of this term is known as the transient synchronizing power coefficient in the literature \cite{machowskiPowerSystemDynamics2020}.
-The exact value of this coefficient is found by taking the partial derivative of the air gap power with respect to the transient rotor angle.
-However, to preserve the simplicity and efficiency of the low-order model, we suggest a constant value for $D'$.
-The $D'$ parameter has a slight smoothing effect on the higher frequency oscillations present in the frequency response of the SG.
-The turbine and governor are similarly represented by a first order system where $K$ is the governor and turbine response gain constant, $R_{SG}$ is the droop constant, and $T_{SG}$ is the governor and turbine response time constant.
+The turbine and governor are represented by a first order system where $K$ is the governor and turbine response gain constant, $R_{SG}$ is the droop constant, and $T_{SG}$ is the governor and turbine response time constant.
 To maintain the computational efficiency of the model, we assume generation devices have adequate headroom for responding to active power imbalances.

 Equation \eqref{transfer_f} is the closed loop transfer function of Fig. \ref{fig:SG_model}, with $\Delta\omega$ as the output. $T(s)$ has one zero and two poles which depend on the constant parameters $M, D, R_{SG},$ and $T_{SG}$.